RayHightower/RayHightower.com/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 comments: true
 categories: [ BeagleBone Black, IoT, OpenROV ]
 ---

-{% imgcap middle /images/openrov_esc.jpg Three ESCs, one for each motor.
-Each ESC has a switch and a power/signal connector. %}
+{% include image.html img="/images/openrov_esc.jpg" caption="Three ESCs, one for each motor.
+Each ESC has a switch and a power/signal connector." %}

 ###ESCs: New Experience for Me
 Electronic speed controllers (ESCs) were completely new to me when I first assembled my [OpenROV](/blog/2014/06/16/citizen-science-with-openrov/).
 This article documents my initial misunderstanding (and eventual understanding) of ESCs so that future builders can move forward with fewer glitches.